damjanvucina/sezonac/README.md

 ﻿# Sezonac

 Web app for searching seasonal jobs.
+There are a couple of features still left to implement.

 ### Features